sangeetds/isdb-android-app/README.md

 The IMDb for Songs.
 Find, rate and share your favorite songs.

+This app is written in Kotlin following MVVM architecture.
 You can check out the Backend Application for the same at <a href = "https://github.com/sangeetds/isdb"> here </a>

 <p align="center">
   <img src="https://github.com/sangeetds/isdb-android-app/blob/master/images/Login%20Screen.jpeg" alt="Login Screen" width="32%">